 Do I talk and walk the Christian life, or only talk it?

-theories of men are futile if they contradict the Word of God.
+of God.
 Committees are notorious for their debating and discussing various issues, but also for their lack of resolve – there is always more talk than do.

 Paul said in effect, I am not here to endlessly debate Jesus, rather I declare Jesus as the Saviour ‘who commands all people everywhere to repent’ (Act 17:16-30).
 He was not trying to convince the crowd of his ‘theory’ but rather through the facts ("proving from the Scriptures") and evidence to present Christ, the only solution to man's present and future spiritual needs (Act 18:28).
 We are told to “Always be prepared to share Christ with those who ask about your faith” and receive advice from others and the perspective of mature respected leaders (Act 5:34-39, 18:24-26; 1 Pet 3:15).
 Paul was an excellent debator and encouraged Timothy to faithfully and courageously share the gospel as he himself did (Act 19:8; 2 Tim 4:2).